A PRQ Search Method for Probabilistic Objects: Problem analysis

 where $\Lambda(\cdot)$ denotes the area of the geometrical entity.
 Let $s$ be the \textit{intersection result} of $u\cap R$.
 It is easy to know that computing the area of $u$ (or $s$) is simple for the case of no restricted areas.
 To the case of our concern, e.g., see Figure \ref{fig:12}, how to compute the area of $u$ (or $s$)?
 Computing the area of such complicated entity is not an easy task, as its boundary consists of both straight line segments and curves, and it includes many holes.
 (In fact, $s$ possibly consists of multiple subdivisions in addition to holes.
 Those even more complicated cases will be discussed in Section \ref{sec:query evaluation}.)
 A natural method could be to divide the entity into multiple small strips shown in Figure \ref{fig:13a}, and then to compute the area of each strip and add them together.
 In practice, this solution however, is overcomplicated and difficult to implement.

-Second, suppose the location of $o$ does not follow the uniform distribution in $u$, a usually used method is the Monte Carlo method.
+Second, suppose the location of $o$ does not follow uniform distribution in $u$, a usually used method is the Monte Carlo method.
 Its basic idea is to randomly generate $N_1$ points in $u$.
 For each generated point $p^{\prime}$, it computes $f(x_i,y_i)$, where ($x_i,~y_i$) is the coordinates of the point $p^{\prime}$, and then checks whether or not $p^{\prime}\in s$.
 Without loss of generality, suppose $N_2$ points (among $N_1$ points) are to be located in $s$.
 Finally, it gets the probability $p$ as follows.

 Given a randomly generated point $p^{\prime}$, to check whether or not $p^{\prime}\in u$ (or $p^{\prime}\in s$) is simple if no restricted areas exist.
-However, it is not an easy task for our case of concern.
-We should note that the solutions to the \textit{point in polygon problem} \cite{KaiHormann:ThePointInPolygonProblem,MarkdeBerg:computational} cannot be applied to our context as geometrical entities considered here are more complicated.
-In particular curves on the boundaries make it non-trivial to extend the techniques in \cite{KaiHormann:ThePointInPolygonProblem,MarkdeBerg:computational} to our case of concern.
+However, it is not an easy task for the case of our concern.
+Note that the solutions to the \textit{point in polygon problem} \cite{KaiHormann:ThePointInPolygonProblem,MarkdeBerg:computational} cannot be applied to our context as geometrical entities considered here are more complicated.

 Third, it is easy to know that both $u$ and $s$ are pretty simple if no restricted areas exist.
 Geometrical entities in our context however are more complicated.
 Then, how to represent and operate them in a concise and efficient way?
-Note that, a well known data structure, doubly connected edge list (DCEL) \cite{MarkdeBerg:computational}, consists of three collections of records: One for the vertices, one for the faces, and one for the half-edges.
-To our problem, this data structure is a little clunky and not intuitive enough.

-Fourth, computing the uncertainty region $u$ is not a straightforward {subtraction operation}.
+Fourth, computing $u$ is not a straightforward {subtraction operation}.
 Figure \ref{fig:13b} illustrates the case before executing the subtraction operation, and the subtraction result is shown in Figure \ref{fig:13c}, which has four subdivisions.
 Note that, only $d_2$ is the real uncertainty region, other subdivisions are invalid, the reason will be explained in the next section.

-Besides the issues mentioned above, we should note that the amount of data to be processed is more large compared to the case of no restricted areas.
+Besides the issues mentioned above, we should note that the amount of data to be processed is larger compared to the case of no restricted areas.
 It is easy to know that the PRQ only needs to check $O(|\mathscr O|)$ objects.
 In contrast, the CSPRQ needs to check $O(|\mathscr R|)$ restricted areas for each object $o$, the (worst case) complexity is $O(|\mathscr R||\mathscr O|)$.